Palais Clam-Gallas (Vienna): History

-The Palais Clam-Gallas was built as a summer residence in 1834 or 1835 by Franz Joseph, Prince of Dietrichstein, in a park – laid out as an English garden – which had belonged to his family since 1690.
-The architect was Heinrich Koch.
-The building is in Neo-Classical style typical of the Biedermeier period.
+The building was constructed as a summertime Lustschloss (pleasure palace) in 1834 or 1835 for Franz Joseph, Prince of Dietrichstein.
+It was built in a park – laid out as an English garden – which had belonged to his family since 1690.

+The palace's architect was Heinrich Koch.
+The building is in a Neo-Classical style typical of the Biedermeier period.
 It passed by marriage into the Clam-Gallas family in 1850.

-It was used by American troops following the Second World War.
+Following the Second World War, it was used by American troops.
 The Clam-Gallas family sold it to the Republic of France in 1952.

 The Lycée Français de Vienne was built on a part of the grounds in 1954.
-The palace has housed the Institut français de Vienne, the French institute in Vienna, since 1980.
+The palace housed the Institut français de Vienne (the French institute in Vienna) from 1980 until 2015, when the property was sold.